 All the 4 JBeam modules have Junit test cases defined for them.
 These test cases can be run as standard Junit test cases.

 Also new junit test cases should be added for any new functionality or changes done.

+Sample Test class which provides test cases for BatchDAO method addInstructionLog